databrickslabs/automl-toolkit/README.md

 ```sbtshell
 sbt package
 ```
-If there is any StackOverflowError during the build, adjust the stack size on a JVM, example:
+If there is any StackOverflowError during the build, adjust the stack size on your computer's JVM.
+Example:
 ```sbtshell
 #For Maven
 export MAVEN_OPTS=-Xss2m